The Female Animal

 The Female Animal is a 1958 American CinemaScope drama film directed by Harry Keller and starring Hedy Lamarr, Jane Powell, Jan Sterling and George Nader.

-Although she lived until 2000, this was Lamarr's final film in a film career of nearly 30 years.
+Although she lived until 2000, this was Lamarr's final film in a career of nearly 30 years.

 Plot

 Movie star Vanessa Windsor is nearly struck by a camera on the set, saved at the last second by Chris Farley, a handsome extra.
 A cut on his arm is attended to and Vanessa invites him to dinner at her Malibu beach home, where she clearly has designs on him for a night of romance.

 Their evening is interrupted by a message that Vanessa's grown daughter, Penny, is sick.
 Vanessa rushes to her only to find her drunk.
 Penny then accuses her mother of adopting her simply for the publicity.

 Vanessa decides to offer Chris a job as caretaker for the beach house.
 He is considering an offer from a friend, Hank Lopez, to shoot a film in Mexico, but the job pays nothing, so Chris accepts Vanessa's offer instead.
 In time, they become lovers as well.

 Not knowing who she is, Chris comes upon Penny being physically manhandled by a date.
 Chris punches the man and takes a tipsy Penny back to the beach house.
 She doesn't indicate any recognition of the home as her mother's.
 Penny is so drunk that Chris places her under a shower, whereupon she kisses him.

 Vanessa begins having Chris as her escort in public, but endures disapproving looks as well as snide remarks from Lily Frayne, another aging actress out with a younger man.
 Chris starts to resent being a kept man.
 Although Penny reveals her true identity to him, they end up having an affair.
 Chris decides to bail out of the threesome by agreeing to shoot the movie in Mexico, but Vanessa merely sees this as an opportunity for a publicity stunt marriage in Mexico.
 Chris again tries to end the relationship but still keeps Vanessa in the dark about the identity of her love rival.

 On set, Penny tells Vanessa that she is having an affair with Chris.
 Vanessa subsequently drinks to the point of inebriation.
 When she's shooting a dangerous scene, Vanessa sees Chris and Penny standing together on the set and is overwhelmed.
 She takes a dangerous plunge into a water pool, a dive that was supposed to have been performed by her stunt woman.
 Chris rescues her again; in the final scene, she tells him "it wouldn't have worked anyway" and then sobs into her pillow.